 - Potential Interactions: Discuss any potential interactions between edibles and your current medications with your healthcare provider.

-10. Consulting with Experts
+Seeking Guidance: Consulting with Cannabis Experts

 If you're new to edibles or cannabis in general, seek advice from knowledgeable budtenders or cannabis consultants.
 They can guide you through product options, dosing strategies, and potential effects.
 These experts can provide insights based on their experience and help you make informed choices.